devjainofficial/git-open-source-45days/days/day04/README.md

 ## Pro Tips
 - Use imperative mood: "add", "fix"; keep subject ≤72 chars.
 - Group unrelated changes into separate commits.
+- Use [gitignore.io](https://www.toptal.com/developers/gitignore) to generate templates for any tech stack.

 > **Note:** See github/gitignore for language-specific templates.